Skip to content

 Caring for nature supports the wellbeing of everyone, now and in future generations.

-The conference will be opened by our President, former BBC Chief News Correspondent, Kate Adie.
+The conference was opened by our President, former BBC Chief News Correspondent, Kate Adie.

-• Imogen Davenport, Conservation Director, Dorset Wildlife Trust
+• Imogen Davenport, Conservation Director – Nature-based Solutions, Dorset Wildlife Trust

 • Maria Grant, Associate Landscape Planner, LUC (Land Use Consultants)